YipengHu/label-reg/README.md

 ![alt text](https://github.com/YipengHu/example-data/raw/master/label-reg-demo/media/landmarks_2cases.jpg "Example Landmarks")

-An efficient implementation of the differentiable Dice with spatial smoothing on labels is used here to deal with the sparsity of the labels.
+An efficient implementation of the differentiable Dice with spatial smoothing on labels is used here to deal with the label sparsity.
 The entrance function for the implemented multi-scale Dice is *multi_scale_loss* in [losses.py][loss_file].

 Although the use of the Dice lost the intuitive interpretation of the statistical distribution assumed on the _weak labels of correspondence_, multi-scale Dice works well in practice as a generic loss function.
 Further discussion is in [Section 4 Weakly-Supervised Registration Revisited](#section4).